paszu/3DSRepo/DSiWare-Downgrade.md

 4. Use fwTool to restore **3DS #2's** NAND (this takes a *very* long time)
   + New 3DS: select "N3DS_NAND.bin restore"
   + Old 3DS: select "O3DS_NAND.bin restore"

-Format **3DS #2** at the end of the Guide to remove **3DS #1's** NNID
+9. Keep `backup_nand.bin` and `nand.bin` in a safe folder on your computer; make backups in multiple locations; this backup will save you from a brick if anything goes wrong in the future **(Your backups should match one of the sizes on [this](https://github.com/Plailect/Guide/wiki/NAND-Size) page; if it does not, you should delete it and make a new one!)**

+##### Section VII - Restoring 3DS #1
+**This section can be completed now or after completing Part 5 - Section V on 3DS #2**

+13. If **3DS #1** previously had a Nintendo Network ID on it, you must format **3DS #2** using System Settings so that **3DS #1** can use it again:
+  + Go to the fifth page of "Other Settings" and select "Format System Memory", then follow all instructions
+12. If **3DS #1** previously had a Nintendo Network ID on it, you must sign back into that NNID and complete initial setup before restoring its NAND in the next step
+14. Reboot **3DS #1** while holding Start to launch Hourglass9
+16. Go to SysNAND Backup/Restore and restore SysNAND from `sysNAND-A9LHAX.bin`

-Your version number will *not* have changed in the settings, but the exploit has worked
+**3DS #2's** version number will *not* have changed in the settings, but the exploit has worked

-**You can now follow the rest of this guide from [here](https://github.com/Plailect/Guide/wiki/Part-1-(Homebrew)).
+**You can now follow the rest of this guide from [here](https://github.com/Plailect/Guide/wiki/Part-1-(Homebrew)) on **3DS #2**.
 Remember that you will still need an alternate entrypoint such as one of the ones detailed in [Get Started](https://github.com/Plailect/Guide/wiki/Get-Started) in order to enter the homebrew launcher and downgrade.**